TelegramMessenger/Telegram-iOS/docs/Guide-Installation-Setup-Advanced-template.md

 3. If this is a new project, initialize Git: `git init`

 4. Add the submodule: `git submodule add git://github.com/BitStadium/HockeySDK-iOS.git Vendor/HockeySDK`.
-This would add the submdolue into the `Vendor/HockeySDK` subfolder.
+This would add the submodule into the `Vendor/HockeySDK` subfolder.
 Change this to the folder you prefer.

 <a id="xcode"></a>
 ## Set up Xcode